 Those that abuse ketamine will often snort it, or compress with a tablet such as Ecstasy or LSD.
 It can also be smoked with tobacco or mixed with beverages.

 When abused, effects can last for up to 24 hours – seriously affecting coordination, judgement and decision-making skills.

 Is Ketamine Dangerous?

-Ketamine use and abuse is extremely dangerous.
+Ketamine use and abuse are extremely dangerous.
 It can leave you very vulnerable and at risk of accidents.
 If taken in excess or mixed with other drugs, it can cause organ failure and death.
-When taken regularly, it severely damages the kidneys and their function, leading to intense pain and a life threatening condition.
+When taken regularly, it severely damages the kidneys and their function, leading to intense pain and a life-threatening condition.

 As Ketamine has analgesic properties, many only feel kidney pain when the drug wears off, and so take more to relieve the pain.
 In doing so they cause further damage.
 When an addiction to Ketamine has reached this point the individual’s life is seriously at risk.

 Street Names For Ketamine

 Common Street names and Slang terms for Ketamine include: